After Olympic gold, Neeraj eyes World Championships title next year | Sports-Games

 - India

 ''I have already won gold in Asian Games and Commonwealth Games and now an Olympic gold.
-So my next target is winning gold in the World Championships next year,'' Chopra said during a press conference arranged by the Athletics Federation of India (AFI) to felicitate him on his Olympic gold-winning feat.
+So my next target is winning gold in World Championships,'' Chopra said during a press conference arranged by the Athletics Federation of India (AFI) to felicitate him.

 Before joining the national camp in early 2015, he was training at Tau Devi Lal Stadium at Panchkula after being shifted from Shivaji Stadium at Panipat.